PdCure.org

 • it must be able to cross through the neuron cell wall and enter into the neuron

-• it must dissolve the aggregated alpha-synuclein protein to restore neuron signalling
+• it must dissolve the misfolded and aggregated alpha-synuclein protein to restore neuron signalling

 A Cure Must Pass Through The Blood-Brain-Barrier